 A loss would hurt the Bengals' chances of overtaking the Steelers for the sixth and final playoff spot in the AFC.
 Cincinnati and Pittsburgh are currently tied with 7-6 records.

 “We're back to the mentality that we feel like we have to go undefeated,” offensive tackle Andrew Whitworth said.
 “So 3-0 is the mentality, and it starts with Thursday.
 It feels like every game we enter is a must-win.
 That's the mentality we go into this week with.
 Thursday we have to win the football game no matter what.
 Until somebody tells us we're in, that has to be the mentality.”

 The Bengals should beat the Eagles, whose quarterback (Nick Foles) is making his fifth career start and whose coach (Andy Reid) is on the hot seat.
 The biggest hurdle is overcoming their prime-time problem.

-Cincinnati is 4-11 under coach Marvin Lewis in prime time, and that record looks even worse when breaking down the losses.
+Cincinnati is 4-11 under coach Marvin Lewis in prime time, and that record looks even worse when looking at the losses.
 The Bengals have looked ragged in prime time with an average margin of defeat of 16 points during that nine-game losing streak.
 Of those nine losses, only three have been by fewer than 11 points.

-Dalton and the Bengals have to end this trend if they want to make it back to the playoffs.
+Dalton and the Bengals have to end this trend on prime time if they want to make it back to the playoffs.